ivoras/w2b/README.md

 or used in any other suitable way.

 The input files may be either decompressed XML files, or original bzip2-compressed XML files.
+Note that in any case this is a time-consuming process.

 ## Usage: